 1. Add security badges & icons

 One of the biggest concerns for online shoppers is the security of their sensitive data.
 So how do you overcome that concern?
-By clearly communicating the security measures in place on your site, like SSL certificates, PCI compliance and other certifications.
-In your Volusion store, you can do this by enabling the relevant security badges in your Nav Menu Promotions.
+By clearly communicating the security measures in place on your site, like SSL certificates, PCI compliance, and other certifications.

 2. Provide detailed company information & contacts

 Another way to reassure your visitors that you're a legitimate business is to let them get to know you.
 Tell them about your company, what you sell, and why.
 You can do this on your homepage, your About Us page, and in your communications with them.
 And speaking of communications, make sure it's easy for them to communicate with you.
 Get started by adding a contact form, including a general email address and customer service number so customers feel more comfortable about ordering from you.
 And if your store has a physical location, share that as well—it also lets shoppers know where their orders will be coming from.

 3. Share your return policy (Also, have a return policy)